subhasisp1/Semantic-Segmentation-Cityscapes-Training-Finetuning/README.md

 # Semantic-Segmentation-Cityscapes-Training/Finetuning
 # UNet Model for Semantic Segmentation

-This repository contains the implementation, training, and fine-tuning of a UNet model for semantic segmentation on the Cityscapes dataset.
+This repository contains the implementation, training, and fine-tuning of a UNet model for semantic segmentation on the Cityscapes dataset after preprocessing.
 It includes:

 - Training from scratch using a clean UNet implementation.
 - Fine-tuning with class imbalance handling and augmentation strategies.